raspberrypilearning/editor-enigma-wie/en/step_2.md

 Click the file `enigma.py` to look at the code.

 The code uses a built-in library `enigma.machine` to do most of the work.
 Three key settings for the machine must be changed at the start of each day.
-Currently it is set as follows:

-`ROTORS = 'IV I V'`

-`RINGS = '20 5 10'`

-`PLUGBOARD = 'AV BS CG DL FU HZ IN KM OW RX'`
+Change them to match those shown below.

 <div class="c-project-code">
 --- code ---
 ---
 language:python
-filename:main.py
+filename:enigma.py
 line_numbers:true
 line_number_start:
 line_highlights: 4-7
 ---
-print('hello Di')
-answer = input('HOW ARE YOU?')
+ROTORS = 'IV I V'

+RINGS = '20 5 10'

+PLUGBOARD = 'AV BS CG DL FU HZ IN KM OW RX'

 </div>

 <div class="c-project-callout c-project-callout--tip">
-- make sure you type answer = input()
+- make sure you leave spaces between the numbers.
 </div>

 <div class="c-project-callout c-project-callout--debug">